 Stretching exercises: Stretching exercises are designed to improve or maintain your joint mobility to reduce painful compression caused by osteoarthritis.
 In a short time, lack of movement causes the supporting structures around your joint (muscles, tendons and ligaments) to thicken and contract, further compressing your joint and creating more discomfort, pain and reduced mobility.
 The correct stretching exercises improve and maintain flexibility of your ligaments and tendons to get the best movement from your joints, help to keep your joints mobile and help ease aches and pains.

 Musculoskeletal (MSK) treatments: MSK treatments such as manual soft tissue massage, electrotherapies and clinical acupuncture are used to help prevent muscles losing their elasticity, to relax tight muscles, to activate inhibited muscles and to increase circulation around the joint to reduce inflammation and pain.

-Even if your osteoarthritis does progress to a more severe stage and the joint needs to be replaced there is a lot you can do to prepare your muscles, tendons and ligaments to get the best outcome possible – see our page on Pre and Post Surgery.
+Even if your osteoarthritis does progress to a more severe stage and the joint needs to be replaced there is a lot you can do to prepare your muscles, tendons and ligaments to get the best outcome possible.

 Applied Pilates – how can we help?

 Choosing the right strengthening and stretching exercises can help relieve pain and keep you mobile.
 The muscles that control joint movement provide significant joint stability if they are maintained in a healthy condition, and a combination of improved muscle tone and maintained joint mobility helps you to manage your osteoarthritis by protecting the affected joints from accelerated long-term damage.